-Document parts allow you to add metadata to your documents with specific components of your page or project, for example, abstract, dedication, or acknowledgments.
-Many templates put these in specific places.
+Document parts allow you to add content and metadata for specific components of your page or project, including example

 Parts in Frontmatter¶